tacatac/archnosh/README.md

 A `dhcpcd@` service (the [default enabled tool](https://wiki.archlinux.org/index.php/Installation_guide#Connect_to_the_Internet) for wired devices on Archlinux) is generated for each interface and is preset enabled by `90-linux-static-networking.preset`.

-To activate it, add the following lines in `/etc/system-control/convert/rc.conf`:
+To activate it, add the following lines in `/etc/rc.conf` or `/etc/rc.conf.local`:

     dhclient_program=dhcpcd
     ifconfig_<your-interface>=DHCP